Interdisciplinary Arts Approach to developing skills in Creativity, Cognition, Communication, and Culture

 - Expression through one’s body, movement, and physical activity

 - Rhythm, signing, and creating music

-- Understanding through relationship with physical world and living things
+- Understanding through relationships with the physical world and living things

 - Working in groups, sensitivity to others, leadership